lyrictenor/electron-triage-for-github/readme.md

 ![github pulls](./pages/github-pulls.gif)

 to what we want.
-But we should click a pull request, open a pull request page, click close button, close pull request page, click a pull request, ...
+But we should click a pull request, open a pull request page, click the close button, close pull request page, click a pull request, ...
 It's too much.